Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Limit access to Confluence user analytics data for specific user groups

-Track the number of views only (without user information or unique viewers count)
+Track the number of views without any user information or unique viewers count (Extended privacy mode)

 Exclude specific user groups or users from tracking